Marigno/marigno.com/README.md

 This is the source code for my personal website and blog [marigno.com](https://marigno.com).

 It's a fully static site built with Gatsby.js that maximizes speed (both of the website and of development) and simplicity.
-It was coded and created  by my friend Obed for his blog [obedparla.com](https://obedparla.com).
-I have tweaked the code to the way that I like it!

 ## Why?
 I've decided to start my blog with some simple, light weight, fast and avaiable to let me focus on content, while controling everyhting else.